 - Low-Fat Buttermilk.
 Adds moisture and a bit of fat to the cake along with a subtle tang (it’s also the key ingredient in this Buttermilk Cake).

 - Greek Yogurt.
-Lemon poppyseed cake with sour cream may be more traditional, but personally, I prefer making my lemon poppyseed cake with Greek yogurt to give it a nutritional boost of protein.
+Lemon poppyseed cake with sour cream may be more traditional, but personally, I prefer making my lemon poppyseed cake with Greek yogurt.
+(You can use sour cream if you’d like, though.)

+- Lemon Juice.
 Please DO NOT use a plastic bottle of lemon juice for this recipe.
 Go for freshly squeezed lemon juice.
-It makes a world of difference in the final taste of this cake.
-Trust me.

 - Vanilla Extract + Almond Extract.
 I love using a duo of both a tsp vanilla and almond extracts in this lemon poppyseed bundt.

 - Poppy Seeds.
 Not one, not two, but THREE full tablespoons of poppyseeds pepper the interior of this cake giving it plenty of texture and subtle crunch.
-(Wondering what to do with any extra poppyseeds?
-Serve this lemon poppyseed cake with this colorful, healthy Fruit Salad, or even whip up Lemon Poppy Seef Muffins.)
+(Use extra poppyseeds for Lemon Poppy Seed Muffins.)

 - Lemon Soak.
 Nothing but lemon juice and sugar dissolved together in a saucepan, this simple syrup is imperative to the cake’s supreme moisture and lemony flavor.
 It’s a fantastic trick to have in your baking arsenal.